Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wpeE1y2iEMA.md

 ### Transcript

-> visit the food court might be cool yeah maybe i don't know when we'll add that uh would be i'm pretty sure you're gonna be able to visit it
+> visit the food court might be cool yeah maybe i don't know when we'll add that, would be i'm pretty sure you're gonna be able to visit it
 >
 > [Music]
 >